← Back to 史記

 使滿 滿 使

-In the eighth year, he attacked the Lu Hun Rong, then arrived at Luo, and displayed troops in Zhou's outskirts.
+In the eighth year, he attacked the Luhun Rong, then reached Luo and reviewed his troops in the outskirts of Zhou.
 King Ding of Zhou sent Wang Sun Man to congratulate the Chu king.
 The Chu king asked about the tripods' size and weight, and he answered, saying: 'It lies in virtue, not in the tripods.'
-King Zhuang said: 'Do not hinder the nine tripods!
-Chu state's broken hook tips are sufficient to make the nine tripods.'
-Wang Sun Man said: 'Alas!
+King Zhuang said, 'Do not stand in the way of the Nine Tripods!
+The broken spearheads of Chu alone would be enough to cast the Nine Tripods.'
+Wang Sun Man said, 'Alas!
 Has the lord king perhaps forgotten it?
-Has the lord king perhaps forgotten it?
-In the former flourishing of Yu and Xia, distant places all arrived.
-They contributed gold from the nine regions and cast tripods imaging things.
-The hundred things were prepared for them, making people know divine wickedness.
-Jie had chaotic virtue.
-The tripods moved to Yin and endured for six hundred sacrifices.
+In the former flourishing age of Yu and Xia, distant regions all came to court.
+They contributed metal from the nine provinces and cast tripods bearing images of creatures.
+The hundred things were all represented on them, so the people could recognize spirits and strange beings.
+Jie's virtue was disordered, so the tripods moved to Yin and remained there for six hundred years of sacrifice.
 Zhou of Yin was tyrannical and cruel.
 The tripods moved to Zhou.
 When virtue is good and bright, though small it must be heavy; When it is wicked and perverse, dim and disordered, though great it must be light.
 Formerly King Cheng fixed the tripods at Jia Yu, divined thirty generations, divined seven hundred years.
 This was heaven's command.
 Though Zhou's virtue has declined, the heavenly mandate has not changed.
 The tripods' weight cannot yet be asked about.'
 The Chu king then returned.

 28

-In the ninth year, he made the Ruo Ao clan prime minister.
+In the ninth year, he appointed a member of the Ruo Ao clan as prime minister.
 Some people slandered them to the king.
 Fearing execution, they counterattacked the king.
 The king attacked and extinguished the Ruo Ao clan's lineage.
 In the thirteenth year, he extinguished Shu.

 29